eat-sleep-code/camera/README.md

 + Press the [space] bar to take photos or begin a timelapse
 + Press &#x241B; to exit

+### Web Controls
+If you need to control your camera via a web-based interface, please see [camera.remote](https://github.com/eat-sleep-code/camera.remote).

 ---

 ## Autostart at Desktop Login